Welcome....

 Practice & Approach

 I hold a Master’s degree in Counselling Psychology and am a Registered Clinical Counsellor (BCACC #23058).
 My work is trauma-informed, evidence-based, and culturally responsive, including care that honours Indigenous experiences and the impacts of intergenerational trauma.
+I am ASIST trained (Applied Suicide Intervention Skills Training).

 Closing